simoninns/silhouette-cameo-4-pen-holder/README.md

 ## Assembly
 Once printed press the cap onto the top of the holder (if it is a little tight, simply put the cap on and off a few times to losen it up).
 The pen adapters simply screw in (the thread should be ready-to-go straight off the printer).

+## Tool auto-detection
+The Cameo 4 uses an automatic tool detection system which is based off the size of a rectangle of aluminium on the back of the tool.
+The pen-holder design has a 14x10mm recess for the aluminium.

+A Silhouette Studio file is included in the project that can be used to make the required aluminium.
+Use 50mm wide aluminium tape (I used tesa proffessional aluminimum tape (strong) which is 50mm x 25m x 50 microns).
+Aluminium tape is used in the heating/air con. industry so it's easy to source.

+The included file uses the auto-blade with the following settings:

+* Blade Depth: 4
+* Force: 14
+* Passes: 1
+* Speed: 5

+Simply cut about 150mm of aluminium tape and affix to a cutting board (make sure it's as smooth as possible).
+Then, after cutting, place 2 pieces (one on top of the other) in the provided recess on the tool.
+The Cameo will then auto-detect the pen holder just like the manufacturer's original part.

 ## Author
 The Silhouette Cameo 4 Pen Holder is designed and maintained by Simon Inns.